-I will quote the CRA website on this just for clarity sake the CRA Child Disability benefit states:
+I will quote the CRA website on this just for clarity’s sake the CRA Child Disability benefit states:

 Not all children with disabilities are eligible for the disability amount.
 To be eligible a child must have a severe and prolonged impairment in physical or mental functions.
 An impairment is prolonged if it has lasted, or is assumed to last, for a continuous period of at least 12 months

-In a great many cases, a child’s disability is obvious, and there should be no issue with getting this disability benefit, however, in the case of the Autism Spectrum and other developmental disabilities, whether you get this benefit relies heavily on the documentation supplied by the diagnosing professional.
-The CRA can refuse your request for the Child Disability Benefit (Child Disability Tax Credit ( DTC )) if your documentation is not to their liking, so make sure the diagnosing professional has filled in the forms before (and knows what needs to be said in the documentation).
+In many cases, a child’s disability is obvious.
+In these cases, there should be no issue with getting this disability benefit.
+For kids on the Autism Spectrum and other developmental disabilities, whether you get this benefit relies heavily on the documentation supplied by the diagnosing professional.
+The CRA can refuse your request for the Child Disability Benefit.
+This refusal for the Child Disability Tax Credit ( DTC )) can be if your documentation is not to their liking.
+Make sure the diagnosing professional has filled in the forms before.
+This should mean they know what needs to be said in the documentation.

 Next Step Time to Find a Medical Professional

-Second you need to get the professional to fill in a T2201 Disability Tax Credit Certificate for your child.
-If your Doctor or other professional says, “I have never done this before” or “I don’t have very good luck with these”, I would strongly suggest you find a Doctor or Hospital that does have experience with child disability benefit forms (CHEO in Ottawa, Sick Kids in Toronto, The Children’s Hospital in Montreal as a few examples).
+Second, you need to get a professional to fill in a T2201 Disability Tax Credit Certificate for your child.
+If your Doctor or other professional says, “I have never done this before” or “I don’t have very good luck with these,” I would strongly suggest you find a Doctor or Hospital that does have experience with child disability benefits forms (CHEO in Ottawa, Sick Kids in Toronto, The Children’s Hospital in Montreal as a few examples).
 These folks know the correct phraseology needed to help you out.
-Nothing can be more frustrating than not getting benefits you deserve because of the writing shortcomings on a form.
+Nothing can be more frustrating than not getting the benefits you deserve because of the writing shortcomings on a form.

 You cannot claim the Child Disability Tax Credit (DTC) without a T2201.
-The Psychologist at OCTC knew the correct terms to use for our form, so our claim was accepted, for 10 years.
-When Rhys turned 15 we had to reapply for the Disability Benefit, to stay Disabled (in the eyes of the CRA).
-(Update: OK, so it was actually at age 10 that we had to reapply).
+The Psychologist at OCTC knew the correct terms to use for our form.
+This helped our child disability benefit claim, which was accepted for 10 years.
+When Rhys turned 15 we had to reapply for the Disability Benefit.
+Update: OK, so it was actually at age 10 that we had to reapply.

-After you have the T2201 (disability tax credit form for child), you can now start applying for the Child Disability Benefits, by filling out RC66 – Canada Child Benefits Application Form.
-The form is relatively straight forward to fill in, and wasn’t hard for my wife and myself, but there was an added wrinkle suggested by the OCTC Social Worker.
+After you have the T2201 (disability tax credit form for child) apply for the Child Disability Benefits, by filling out RC66 – Canada Child Benefits Application Form.
+The form is straightforward to fill in and wasn’t hard for my wife and me.
+There was an added wrinkle suggested by the OCTC Social Worker.

-Can I Get Back Credit for my Child Disability Tax Credit (DTC) ?
+Can I Get Back Credit for my Child’s Disability Tax Credit (DTC) ?

 Can the disability tax credit be backdated?
 Since our son was diagnosed at age 3, we also applied to have the diagnosis and thus the benefit retroactive to my son’s birth.
-This means we actually applied to get the benefit ongoing, but also for the earlier 3 years of my son’s life.
-OCTC gave us a template letter to fill in asking for this, to be included with the T2201, and RC66 application forms (remember to send ORIGINALS, the CRA will ignore photocopied T2201 forms, as they state on their site, this is important).
+This means we applied to get the benefit ongoing, but also for the earlier 3 years of my son’s life.
+OCTC gave us a template letter to fill in asking for this, to be included with the T2201, and RC66 application forms.
+Remember to send ORIGINALS, the CRA will ignore photocopied T2201 forms, as they state on their site, this is important.